holodyn/wbteampro-lang/README.md

 Language files are named to mirror the language files included with WHMCS.
 The language file selected by wbTeamPro during runtime is determined by the language of the active user, or system defaults defined in WHMCS.

-All language files include an include('english.php') line to import the default "enlish.php" values before being overwritten.

 ## Admin

 The admin folder of this repository is a reflection of the language folder found in the wbTeamPro distribution.

+> {whmcs}/modules/addons/wbteampro/admin/lang

+All files added to the admin folder should be named to reflect the WHMCS Administration language files.

-> /modules/addons/wbteampro/admin/lang
+> {whmcs}/admin/lang

 ## Client

 The client folder of this repository is a reflection of the language folder found in the wbTeamPro distribution.

 > /modules/addons/wbteampro/client/lang

+All files added to the client folder should be named to reflect the WHMCS Administration language files.

+> {whmcs}/admin/lang